-NCM LLC's substantial debt obligations could impair our financial condition or prevent us from achieving our business goals
+Our substantial debt obligations could impair our financial condition or prevent us from achieving our business goals

-NCM LLC is party to substantial debt obligations.
-The senior secured credit facility and indentures contain restrictive covenants that limit NCM LLC's ability to take specified actions and prescribe minimum financial maintenance requirements that NCM LLC must meet.
-Because NCM LLC is our only operating subsidiary, complying with these restrictions may prevent NCM LLC from taking actions that we believe would help us to grow our business.
-For example, NCM LLC may be unable to make acquisitions, investments or capital expenditures as a result of such covenants.
-Moreover, if NCM LLC violates those restrictive covenants or fails to meet the minimum financial requirements, it would be in default, which could, in turn, result in defaults under other obligations of NCM LLC.
+We are party to substantial debt obligations.
+The senior secured credit facility and indentures contain restrictive covenants that limit our ability to take specified actions and prescribe minimum financial maintenance requirements that we must meet.
+Complying with these restrictions may prevent us from taking actions that we believe would help us to grow our business.
+For example, we may be unable to make acquisitions, investments or capital expenditures as a result of such covenants.
+Moreover, if we violate those restrictive covenants or fails to meet the minimum financial requirements, it would be in default, which could, in turn, result in defaults under other obligations.
 Any such defaults could materially impair our financial condition and liquidity.
-For further information, refer to Note 9 to the audited Consolidated Financial Statements included elsewhere in this document.
+For further information, refer to Note 7 to the audited financial statements included elsewhere in this document.

-If NCM LLC is unable to meet its debt service obligations, it could be forced to restructure or refinance the obligations, seek additional equity financing or sell assets.
-We may be unable to restructure or refinance these obligations, obtain additional equity financing or sell assets on satisfactory terms or at all.
-In addition, NCM LLC's indebtedness could have other negative consequences for us, including without limitation:
+If we are unable to meet our debt service obligations, we could be forced to restructure or refinance the obligations, seek additional equity financing or sell assets.
+We may be unable to restructure or refinance these obligations, obtain additional equity financing, sell assets on satisfactory terms or at all or make cash distributions.
+In addition, our indebtedness could have other negative consequences for us, including without limitation:

-- limiting NCM LLC's ability to obtain financing in the future; - requiring much of NCM LLC's cash flow to be dedicated to interest obligations and making it unavailable for other purposes, including payments to its members (including NCM, Inc.); - limiting NCM LLC's liquidity and operational flexibility in changing economic, business and competitive conditions which could require NCM LLC to consider deferring planned capital expenditures, reducing discretionary spending, selling assets, restructuring existing debt or deferring acquisitions or other strategic opportunities; and - making NCM LLC more vulnerable to an increase in interest rates, a downturn in our operating performance or decline in general economic conditions.
+- limiting our ability to obtain financing in the future; - requiring much of our cash flow to be dedicated to interest obligations and making it unavailable for other purposes, including payments to our members (including NCM, Inc.); - limiting our liquidity and operational flexibility in changing economic, business and competitive conditions which could require us to consider deferring planned capital expenditures, reducing discretionary spending, selling assets, restructuring existing debt or deferring acquisitions or other strategic opportunities; and - making us more vulnerable to an increase in interest rates, a downturn in our operating performance or decline in general economic conditions.

-Despite NCM LLC's current levels of debt, it or NCM, Inc. may still incur substantially more debt, including secured debt, which would increase the risks associated with NCM LLC's level of debt
+Despite our current levels of debt, we may still incur substantially more debt, including secured debt, which would increase the risks associated with our level of debt

-The agreements relating to NCM LLC's debt, including the Notes due 2022, Notes due 2026 and the senior secured credit facility, limit but do not prohibit NCM LLC's ability to incur additional debt, and do not place any restrictions on NCM, Inc.'s ability to incur debt.
-Accordingly, NCM, Inc. or NCM LLC could incur additional debt in the future, including additional debt under the senior secured credit facility, additional senior or senior subordinated notes and additional secured debt.
-If new debt is added to current debt levels, the related risks that we now face, including those described above under

-"----NCM LLC's substantial debt obligations could impair our financial condition or prevent us from achieving our business goals," could intensify.
+The agreements relating to our debt, including the Notes due 2022, Notes due 2026 and the senior secured credit facility, limit but do not prohibit our ability to incur additional debt.
+Accordingly, we could incur additional debt in the future, including additional debt under the senior secured credit facility, additional senior or senior subordinated notes and additional secured debt.
+If new debt is added to current debt levels, the related risks that we now face, including those described above under "-Our substantial debt obligations could impair our financial condition or prevent us from achieving our business goals," could intensify.

-NCM LLC's founding members or their affiliates may have interests that differ from those of our public stockholders and they may be able to influence our affairs
+Our founding members or their affiliates may have interests that differ from those of NCM, Inc. and they may be able to influence our affairs

-So long as an NCM LLC founding member beneficially owns at least 5% of NCM LLC's issued and outstanding common membership units, approval of at least 90% of the directors then in office (provided that if the board has less than ten directors, then the approval of at least 80% of the directors then in office) will be required before we may take any of the following actions or we, in our capacity as manager of NCM LLC, may authorize NCM LLC to take any of the following actions:
+So long as a founding member beneficially owns at least 5% of our issued and outstanding common membership units, approval of at least 90% of the directors of NCM, Inc. then in office (provided that if the board has less than ten directors, then the approval of at least 80% of the directors then in office) will be required before NCM, Inc. may take any of the following actions or may, in its capacity as manager of NCM LLC, authorize us to take any of the following actions: